Skip to content

 Anti-forensics in 2026: data destruction, steganography, timestomping, log clearing, encrypted containers, memory rootkits and cloud account churn, with the investigator counter-moves and the Indian legal frame under BNSS Section 91, BSA Section 39, and Selvi v State of Karnataka.

-Anti-forensics is what an investigator finds when the suspect has read the same textbooks.
+Anti-forensics is the technical discipline an investigator must understand because determined suspects use the same reference literature.
 The term was coined in the late 1990s by a generation of incident responders watching attackers wipe Windows event logs and reset NTFS timestamps faster than the analysts could collect them.
 By 2026 the techniques have matured into seven families: data destruction, data hiding, trail obfuscation, counter-tool detection, encryption, memory anti-forensics, and cloud anti-forensics.
 Each family has a corresponding investigator counter-move, and the contest between the two is what most of forensic research is now about.

 This topic walks the anti-forensic landscape with the digital forensics emphasis on what an Indian examiner will see in real seizures: a VeraCrypt hidden volume that turns the BNSS Section 91 production order into a fight over compelled decryption, a CCleaner secure-wipe pass that leaves UserAssist and BAM remnants, a timestomp run with SetMACE that survives $MFT inspection but breaks on $UsnJrnl cross-checks, a Lambda function that exfiltrates and self-deletes inside the same VPC the SOC is watching.
 The legal anchors are BNSS Section 91 (production order for electronic records), BSA Section 39 (expert opinion on tampering), the Article 20(3) compelled-decryption debate, and Selvi v State of Karnataka (2010) on involuntary tests, which still guides Indian thinking on whether a password is testimonial or physical.